teknohog/bittools/README.txt

 However, nothing is destroyed on the export side.
 You can access the same addresses on both wallets after a succesful import.

-Also note that bitcoind takes several minutes to import one address.
+Also note that *coind takes several minutes to import one address.
 It probably depends on many factors such as the number of transactions.